dream-horizon-org/raven-panel/docs/docs/journeys/engagements.md

 ## Multiple Engagements

-You can add multiple engagements to the same node.
-Users will see them in the order you add them, one at a time.
+You can add multiple engagements to the same journey, but not multiple engagements to the same node.
+Each node can have only one engagement attached to it.

-**Best Practice:** Limit to 2-3 engagements per node and start with less intrusive types (Tooltip) before more intrusive ones (Popup).